-Mascara with fibers, mascara full of softening oils, and even double ended mascaras.
+Mascara with fibers, mascara full of softening oils, and even double-ended mascaras.
 All of these work in the same way: applying pigment.

-Pigment has a tendency to flake off.
+The pigment has a tendency to flake off.
 Yet, despite this, it’s difficult to remove.

 The ones that are less likely to flake are harder to remove again.
 Scrubbing away leftover mascara is damaging to the eye, the eyelash, and the surrounding skin.
 Tubing mascara solves this problem.

 Rather than using pigment, tubing mascaras contain polymers.
 When applied, these polymers wrap around the lash, creating little tubes (hence the name).
 These tubes are waterproof, they don’t flake, and they won’t come off until you want them to.

 Despite all this, removal is incredibly easy.
 You aren’t removing the pigment, simply easing away the tube, so warm water and a cloth are all that’s necessary.

 But how easy it comes off won’t mean much if it doesn’t look good.
 Luckily, tubing mascara has both things covered.
 Tubing mascara builds length fantastically, even on lower lashes.

 They also hold a curl incredibly well, making the eye appear bigger with minimum effort.

 The only disadvantage to tubing mascaras is they’re better for lengthening, rather than volumizing.
 The big impact of high-volume mascaras is harder to create with tubing.

 That isn’t to say they can’t add drama to the lash, just that the formula is designed for length.
 Of course, changes in the beauty industry are always coming, so things may be on the way.